niltonvasques/rails-graphql-sample/README.md

 ##### Explanation

-REST API's has a lot of issues very well known, like the multi request problem, that is when a client application need rebuild the information stored on server through multiple REST resource routes.
+REST APIs have a lot of issues very well known, like the multi request problem, that is when a client application need rebuild the information stored on server through multiple REST resource routes.
 Thus, the main reason to adopt a GraphQL Query instead a REST API approach, was because GraphQL has a very elegant way to handle and solve REST issues, and probably will be the default "way to go" for next years in backend development.
 Another less strong reason was for learning purposes,